breadcat/blog.minskio.co.uk/content/posts/personal-vim-cheatsheet.md

 Ctrl + g shows location status bar gg go to the top line
 G go to last line
-25% move to 25% of the way through the file
+gj move one line down in a text block gk move one line up in a text block g$ move to the end of a text blocks' current line g0 move to the start of a text blocks' current line 25% move to 25% of the way through the file
-'' move back to previous location before % movement u undoes changes
+'' move back to previous location before % movement u undoes changes gu uncapitalise gU capitalise
+~ switch case of current letter gv jump back to previously selected text

+J join current and next line
+gJ join current and next line, without spaces

 v start visual selection/highlighting
 Ctrl + v start visual selection as a block